unnamedperson488/BlackHoleV1.0/docs/index.md

 <div id="about" class="section">
   <h1 class="glow-title">About Me</h1>
-  <p>I’m <strong>unnamedperson488</strong> — professional hacker, builder, and creator of the Black Hole project.
+  <p>I'm <strong>unnamedperson488</strong> — professional hacker, builder, and creator of the Black Hole project.
 I specialize in security tools, Wi-Fi technology, and electronics innovation.
 This project showcases not just my skills but a mission to empower others with knowledge and reliable tools.</p>
-  <p>I’ve spent years perfecting embedded systems, designing PCBs, and contributing to the hacker/maker community.
+  <p>I've spent years perfecting embedded systems, designing PCBs, and contributing to the hacker/maker community.
 Black Hole is a culmination of all of that work — combining functionality, sleek design, and cutting-edge capabilities into one portable device.</p>
 </div>

 <div id="faq" class="section">